Events

 SymbioteNative commands native back to the JavaScript value.

-That correction logic is shared in @symbiote-native/components; React, Vue, and
+That correction logic is shared in @symbiote-native/components; React, Vue,

-Angular each only wire it to their own lifecycle systems.
+Angular, and Svelte each only wire it to their own lifecycle systems.